Breakfast-for-Pigeons/gpiozero/LEDBoard/README.md

 		exit()
 ```

-Here's the next example.
-This enables pulse width modulation.
+Here's the next example, which enables pulse width modulation.
 Each of the LEDs will have a different brightness.

 ```python
 from gpiozero import LEDBoard